iamthechad/grails3-recaptcha/README.md

 ### Proxy Server Configuration

-If your server needs to connect through a proxy to the ReCaptcha service, add the following to the ReCapctcha configuration. **These properties are not created by the quickstart script.
-They must be added manually.**
+If your server needs to connect through a proxy to the ReCaptcha service, add the following to the ReCaptcha configuration.

     recaptcha:
     	proxy: